 When the sea loses its cool, remember not to lose yours.
 Do not try to fight the sea.
 What does that imply?

-Well, stay parallel to the waves.
-Flow with them.
+Well, stay parallel to the waves and flow with them.
 Your reduced speed will help you with that.

 You need to avoid crashing into waves the most you can.
 Because cruising through a wave or hitting it increases the chances of your boat losing balance.
 Furthermore, it can also leave you wet.
 Who wants to be shivering cold while tackling the disruptive waves?

-Thus, instead of taking the waves head-on, it’s always better to ride with them or take them on a diagonal angle.
-Notice how both of these tasks are easier to do when you’re going slow.
+Thus, riding with them or taking them on a diagonal angle is always better instead of taking the waves head-on.
+Notice how both tasks are easier to do when you’re going slow.

 Try to Tack the Waves